bashrc2/epicyon/README.md

 Also: https://raw.githubusercontent.com/w3c/activitypub/gh-pages/activitypub-tutorial.txt

+This project is currently *pre alpha* and not recommended for any real world uses.

 ## Goals

  * A minimal ActivityPub server, comparable to an email MTA.
  * Server-to-server and client-to-server protocols supported.
+ * Implemented in a common language (Python 3)
  * Opt-in federation.
 Federate with a well-defined list of instances.
  * Resistant to flooding, hellthreads, etc.
  * Support content warnings, reporting and blocking.